MaSe69/fromlisttok8/md/overview_30.md

 "Compute Engine is an Infrastructure-as-a-Service.
 You have to create and configure your own virtual machine instances."

-Though it would be easier to continue with the Googl App Engine, e.g. because Python comes pre-installed.
+Though it would be easier to continue with the Google App Engine, e.g. because Python comes pre-installed.
 Here, GCE is used, mainly because the transition to GKE will be later easier.
 GKE uses the Google Compute Engine.

 ## Create a virtual machine (VM) on Google Cloud Engine (GCE)

 - [Create a virtual machine (VM) on Google Cloud Engine (GCE)](../gcpce_flask)